Partisan issues drove turnout in Minnetonka school board election

 That translated into a half-dozen candidate forums — one of which was student-led and organized — as well as more door knocking, yard signs and money flowing into the campaigns of the eight candidates vying for three at-large seats.

-"I'm glad I am running for mayor and not for school board," remarked reelected Minnetonka Mayor Brad Wiersum as results rolled in last Tuesday night.
-"There's a lot of politics going on all sides."
+"I'm glad I am running for mayor and not for school board," said Minnetonka Mayor Brad Wiersum, who won his race.
+"There's a lot of politics going on, on all sides."

 When she first ran for the board in 2019, the number one issue she talked about was open enrollment.
 This year, Selinger was busy trying to diffuse inflammatory questions about COVID mandates and CRT, which isn't part of Minnesota's curriculum standards.

-"I don't think a vaccine mandate should be left to a local school board.
-It shouldn't be part of the discussion," she said.
+"I don't think a vaccine mandate should be left to a local school board," she said.

 Selinger received just over 17% of votes while Lee-O'Halloran ran a close second with just under 17%.
 The only incumbent on the ballot, Board Chair Chris Vitale, captured 16% to win his re-election bid.